Move Over Carrots Because THC Gives Better Night Vision Too

 Remember those nights when everything looked so clear?
 It wasn’t your imagination.

 Anecdotal reports on the benefits of Cannabis sativa for improving night vision date back millennia.
 The first published report, however, doesn’t appear in literature until 1991.
 The author described how Jamaican fishermen, who smoked or ingested a tincture of cannabis, were able to navigate their boats through dangerous coral reefs at night.
-Interestingly, the scientist did not take any objective measurements from the Jamaican fishermen.
+The scientist did not take any objective measurements from the Jamaican fishermen.
 Instead, he conducted a negative control experiment on himself.
 He travelled at night, with the fishermen, without having prior exposure to cannabis.
 The scientist witnessed conditions under which it was highly improbable to navigate.
-He concluded the fishermen’s eye sight was improved by the cannabis.
+His conclusion is that cannabis improved the fishermen’s eye sight.

 Study Finds Increased Doses of THC Improve Night Vision

 Objective assessment of night vision has since been reported in a double-blind case study, using an instrument that was previously used to assess dark adaptations in vitamin A deficiency.
-To directly assess the effects of THC on night vision, the subject was given dronabinol, a synthetic version of THC, in 0-20mg dose increments.
+The researchers administered dronabinol, a synthetic version of THC, in 0-20mg dose increments.